 - You Don’t React to Opportunity

-Everyone’s brand is unique, and every musician has a unique journey to discover their brand.
+Everyone’s brand strategy is unique, and every musician has a unique journey to discover their brand.
 In the New Artist Model online course you’ll go through this process with founder and former CEO of Berkleemusic, Dave Kusek.
 You’ll take a look at more examples like Sum 41, define your own brand, and learn how to really harness that image to connect with fans.